lanebo1/SoftArch_Project/adr.md

 # Architectural Decision Records (ADRs)

-This document contains Architectural Decision Records (ADRs) for the RestoSam restaurant management system.
-ADRs capture important architectural decisions along with their context and consequences.

 ## ADR Template

 ```
 # ADR-### Short decision name

 **Status:** current state of the ADR (e.g., proposed, accepted, rejected, deprecated)

-**Date:** YYYY-MM-DD

 **Context:**
 Brief description of the context and constraints that led to this decision.
 Include: